fabianp/xmpp-shell/README.rst

 TODO
 ====

+ - Wrong message when there are no servers
  - Control-C and q key (on daemon)
  - multiple sessions on the server
  - double authentication: on XMPP and on the host machine
  - Exception on wrong login (bug in sleekxmpp)
+ - add timeout to options

 Development